baihongguo/JAGWAS/README.md

 Option 2: Build JAGWAS Library Dependencies
    * C++11 compiler or later
    * BLAS/LAPACK.
-For Intel processors, we recommend that GEM be compiled with an optimized math routine library such as the Intel oneAPI Math Kernal Library to replace BLAS/LAPACK for optimal performance.
+For Intel processors, we recommend that JAGWAS be compiled with an optimized math routine library such as the Intel oneAPI Math Kernal Library to replace BLAS/LAPACK for optimal performance.
    * Armadillo Library.
 <br />
 <br />